tanthanh85/network-automation-course/modules/06_IoC/lab6.md

 ### Task 1.3: Change the hostname to MyRouter1
 1. Open `network_data.yaml` in your code editor.
-2. Add the following YAML content:
+2. Update the hostname from Myrouter to MyRouter1:
     ```yaml
     # network_data.yaml
     router_hostname: MyRouter1